dgtlntv/terrazzo-plugin-figma-json/README.md

 └── breakpoint-small.figma.json
 ```

-Without a resolver, all tokens are output to a single file.
+Without a resolver, all tokens are output to a single file (`tokens.figma.json` by default).

 ## Supported Token Types